 The Spring 2011 initiative received generous support from the Dean of the College of Arts and Sciences as well as New College, the Department of Modern Languages and Classics, and the Department of Gender and Race Studies, the Department of Religious Studies, as well the College of Arts and Sciences’ Diversity Committee.
 Members of the wider university community also made important contributions to the initiative, including the Honors College, the University’s Creative Campus initiative, along with the University Libraries and the School of Music.

-In May of 2012, Dean Olin and then Associate Dean Han (pictured above, shortly after their arrival in Greece) visited Thessaloniki in person for the first time, to meet in person with staff, faculty, and senior administrators of AUTh (such as Prof. Jacques Ganoulis, then the Chair of AUTh’s International Relations Committee [pictured below]), in an effort to further develop and formalize this new and promising relationship.
+In May of 2012, Dean Olin and then Associate Dean Han (pictured above, shortly after their arrival in Greece) visited Thessaloniki in person for the first time (with the help of Prof. McCutcheon, who arrived a day ahead to prepare the way), to meet in person with staff, faculty, and senior administrators of AUTh (such as Prof. Jacques Ganoulis, then the Chair of AUTh’s International Relations Committee [pictured below]), in an effort to further develop and formalize this new and promising relationship.

 While in Thessaloniki, the UA delegation was joined by Ms. Vaia Touna (pictured below, then a doctoral student in Canada), who served as our guide, interpreter, and chauffeur, and who made sure they ate very well.